Nelson Piquet Jr.: Early and personal life

-Before Formula One
+Early career

 Piquet's racing career started in 1993 in Brazilian karting, where he would stay until 2001 when he moved to Formula Three Sudamericana.
 His father's wealth enabled him to race for his own team, a practice he continued until he left GP2 Series.
 He raced in part of the 2001 season there, staying for 2002 winning the championship with four races to go.
 In 2002, he also raced one race of Brazilian Formula Renault.

 In 2003, Piquet moved to the United Kingdom where he joined the British Formula 3 Championship and formed the Piquet Sports team.
 He went on to finish the championship in third place with six wins, five podiums and eight pole positions.
 A test with the Williams Formula One team followed.

 Piquet then went on to win the 2004 British Formula 3 Championship.
 He became the youngest driver to have ever won the championship at nineteen years and two months.
 He also did further running for Williams.

 In 2005, Piquet took part in the A1 Grand Prix for A1 Team Brazil, winning both the Sprint and Main races at the first event of the season at Brands Hatch, as well as scoring a point for the fastest lap.
 He also drove for the Hitech Piquet Sports in the GP2 Series, winning his first race at Spa-Francorchamps in Belgium, and tested for the BAR-Honda Formula One team.

 In 2006, Piquet took second place in the championship behind British driver Lewis Hamilton in his second year of GP2.

 Formula One (2007–2009)

 2007

-During the 2007 season he was the official test and reserve driver for the Renault Formula One team.
+During the 2007 season, Piquet was the official test and reserve driver for the Renault Formula One team.